guaix-ucm/rgbloom/README.md

       - `errRGB_B`: uncertainty in the blue RGB magnitude estimate
       - `errRGB_G`: uncertainty in the green RGB magnitude estimate
       - `errRGB_R`: uncertainty in the red RGB magnitude estimate
-      - `flag`: type of source, according to the classification provided by *Gaia* DR3 (see [description of `GAIA_SOURCE`](https://gea.esac.esa.int/archive/documentation/GDR3/Gaia_archive/chap_datamodel/sec_dm_main_source_catalogue/ssec_dm_gaia_source.html) table for details):
+      - `objtype`: type of source, according to the classification provided by *Gaia* DR3 (see [description of `GAIA_SOURCE`](https://gea.esac.esa.int/archive/documentation/GDR3/Gaia_archive/chap_datamodel/sec_dm_main_source_catalogue/ssec_dm_gaia_source.html) table for details):
         - `1`: object flagged as `NON_SINGLE_STAR`
         - `2`: object flagged as `IN_QSO_CANDIDATES`
         - `3`: object flagged as `IN_GALAXY_CANDIDATES`
         - `0`: none of the above
+      - `qlflag`: global quality flag:
+        - `0`: reliable source
+        - `1`: suspicious source (blending, contamination, non-stellar identification)

     - `rgbloom_no200m.csv`: objects not included in the 200M sample, which RGB magnitudes are estimated using the approximate polynomial calibrations of [Cardiel et al. (2021b)](#2).
       This CSV file contains the following columns:
-      - `number`: consecutive number of the star in the CSV file (used in the final plot)
+      - `number`: consecutive number of the object in the CSV file (used in the final plot)
       - `source_id`: identification in *Gaia* DR3
       - `ra`: right ascension (from *Gaia* DR3)
       - `dec`: declination (from *Gaia* DR3)